twisted/klein/docs/examples/extendandcompose.rst

 Let's say there's a need to build a RESTful API within a Klein application and the responses must be in JSON format.
 All API responses must also have the content type ``application/json`` in the header.
-Finally, to add complexity to this scenario, some endpoints must use an authentication method to gain access.
+The final requirement is that certain endpoints must use a means of authentication to gain or restrict access.
-A typical endpoint might look something like:
+A typical endpoint might look something like this:

 .. code-block:: python